nobody246/scql/README.md

 I wrote this to check out what I can do with macros, and write MySQL queries in Chicken Scheme.
 This was before I heard about ssql (http://wiki.call-cc.org/eggref/4/ssql), which (**I think**) does something similar and is most likely better tested and better written than this (I wouldn't use scql for anything too serious yet, I'm just playing around a bit).

 # syntax abbreviations
-select, from , join, where, having, group-by , order-by, limit, insert, delete commands can respectively be abbreviated to sel, fr, jo, wh, ha, gr-by or-by, lim, ins, del
+select-distinct, select, from , join, where, having, group-by , order-by, limit, insert, delete commands can respectively be abbreviated to sel-distinct ,sel, fr, jo, wh, ha, gr-by or-by, lim, ins, del

 # to use